 Another advantage of chapter 13 is that it allows individuals to reschedule secured debts (other than a mortgage for their primary residence) and extend them over the life of the chapter 13 plan.
 Doing this may lower the payments.

 Chapter 13 also has a special provision that protects third parties who are liable with the debtor on "consumer debts."
 This provision may protect co-signers.
 Finally, chapter 13 acts like a consolidation loan under which the individual makes the plan payments to a chapter 13 trustee who then distributes payments to creditors.
 Individuals will have no direct contact with creditors while under chapter 13 protection.

-Get a Free Evaluation of Your Potential Chapter 13 Filing
+Legal Help With Your Potential Chapter 13 Filing